Fellow Since 2000

-This profile was prepared when Roland Martins was elected to the Ashoka Fellowship in 2000.
+This description of Roland Martins's work was prepared when Roland Martins was elected to the Ashoka Fellowship in 2000.

 The New Idea